-Obesity is one of the greatest problems of our era is spreading every day.
+Obesity is one of the greatest problems of our era and is spreading every day.
 Obesity is a serious and risky health problem that can cause other serious health problems and death.
 Individuals must fight against this problem with an expert doctor.
-There are some non-surgical and surgical alternatives among bariatric treatments.
-Here are the most effective operations in weight loss…
+There are some non-surgical and surgical alternatives to bariatric treatments.
+Here are the most effective operations for weight loss…

 The excessive weight problem is defined as excessive fat accumulation in the body due to high-calorie intake.
 These individuals need medical treatment to eliminate obesity.
 Patients who are afraid of surgical methods or want to lose weight faster and more effectively generally choose non-surgical methods.
 It is noted that the most effective methods for morbidly obese and super obese individuals are surgical methods.

 Gastric sleeve operation is the most demanded and most common bariatric surgery operation among obesity surgery alternatives.
 This intervention is applied with laparoscopic methods and some part of the stomach is removed.
 The remaining part of the stomach is shaped like a tube.
 This operation will lead the patient to feel full of smaller portions and to have a healthier lifestyle.

 Obesity is one of the most common problems around the world.
 In recent years, we can even see obesity among children.
 This is known as childhood obesity.
 In most cases, individuals with childhood obesity experience this problem in the future.
 With advancements in medicine and technology, it is possible to solve this problem.
 There are different obesity treatments like a gastric balloons.